jonas089/inpigritas-2022/README.md

 ![transactions](https://github.com/jonas089/Inpigritas-2022/blob/master/screenshots/tx-sync.png)

 ## History
-I've been working on Inpigritas for years.
-The initial version was unmaintainable so I decided to create a new repo and re-factor the initial
+The initial version was unmaintainable so I decided to create a new repo and re-factor the initial [Prototype](https://github.com/jonas089/Inpigritas-2020-deprecated)
-[Prototype](https://github.com/jonas089/Inpigritas-2020-deprecated)